 Having a leather couch or a recliner is a nice touch to your home.
 But, what you may not know is that they can easily get scratched up, especially with dogs or cats running around.

 Not only are the marks going to stand out, but there’s an easy way to fix them.
-All you need to do is grab a cloth then dab some olive oil on it before rubbing it into the scratched areas.
+Grab a cloth then dab some olive oil on it before rubbing it into the scratched areas.
 Let the oil dry for an hour, then wipe it down with another cloth.

 If there’s a shop vacuum lying around your hose, not all the attachments it comes with will suit your needs.
-Sometimes, you need to get into very fine cracks that the vacuum isn’t equipped for.
+Very small empty spaces call for extra special equipment that you probably don’t have..

 To beat around the bushes and make vacuuming easier, simply pop the top off of a squeeze bottle.
 Next, fit over the end of the vacuum hose as it should be able to get into tiny spaces with no issues whatsoever.